 As a training provider, Team Teach provides a range of strategies and responses, so that employers can select the knowledge, understanding and skills that are required to reduce risk in their workplace.
 These personalised responses to reducing risks should be documented in the individual risk assessments and positive handling plans.

-Essentially, if services can do without ground holds, in particular Front Ground Recovery and still maintain a safe workplace, then you would hope that such a "last resort" response would not be used.
+Essentially, if services can do without ground holds, in particular Front Ground Recovery and still maintain a safe workplace, then you would hope that such a “last resort” response would not be used.
 We strongly support and encourage services and individuals to continually look at how they can reduce all aspects of risk and restraint.
-(See Risk and Restraint Reduction template "Gold Award" provided on the Home Page of the tt web site)
+Trainers can refer to the Risk and Restraint Reduction template under the Research & Guidance section of the Trainers area.